beameio/beame-windows-installer/README.md

     1. Gatekeeper
     2. BeameSDK
-    7. Dependencies
+    4. Dependencies
+    6. Uninstall
     9. Exit

  Typing the wanted number and pressing enter will allow the option to be executed.

- Option 7 installs just the dependencies, while option 1 and 2 installs the dependencies together with the described product.
+ Option 4 installs just the dependencies, while option 1 and 2 installs the dependencies together with the described product.

 ### Non-interactive
  Calling the executable with the option number as argument will allow an auto-select of that option.